GeoParquet Input Processing

 Deterministic Ingestion Workflow

 GeoParquet Input Processing follows a strict, sequential pipeline designed to maximize throughput while maintaining spatial integrity.
-Each step is isolated to allow parallel execution, memory optimization, or CI/CD gating.

 1. Schema Inspection & Metadata Validation